hphelion/documentation/commercial/GA1/commercial.release-notes.md

 **Other Issues**

-* After updating the undercloud to 1.0.1, existing HP StoreVirtual clusters might not work.
+* After updating the undercloud to HP Helion OpenStack 1.0.1, existing HP StoreVirtual clusters might not work.
 The cluster is listed in the Helion Dashbaord, but you might not be able to activate or unregister the cluster.
 If this occurs, you can [manually register a new cluster](/helion/openstack/undercloud/storage/storevirtual/#register-cluster) with the same name and information as the non-working cluster.
 You should be able to activate the cluster <!-- (ANSUPDATE-155) -->.
 * When you resize an instance of Nova, it produces an error (NOV-6664).
 * Volume backups that are created in one project are accessible to all projects <!-- (HORI-3009) -->.
 * Changing the user settings in a non-admin role affects all users across all projects <!-- (HORI-2934) -->.